 o 70.0 Pellet Mill Leg 4: 5HP

-The desktop batching computer controls and maintains formulas/recipes, ingredient inventories and usages, bin assignments and ingredient locations, and formula schedules or stack-up.
+The desktop batching computer controls and maintains formulas/recipes, ingredient inventories and usages, bin assignments and ingredient locations, and formula schedules or stack-ups.
 In this specific automation example, to deliver the solution meeting customer objectives, the single scale and mixer batching controller have the capabilities to simultaneously weigh the scale while the mixer is mixing.
-Finished mix feed is then transferred to the Bagging Bins and Loadout bins semi-automatically.
-For more information please contact Sterling Systems & Controls at 815-625-0852 or email@example.com
+The finished mix feed is then transferred to the Bagging Bins and Loadout bins semi-automatically.

 The pelleting system will control and maintain control groups, inventories and usages, bin assignments, formula locations and schedule table.
 The pelleting system control group detail consists of options and set points that dictate how the pellet mill will operate.
 Mill Motor Amperage Set Point; Mash Temperature Set Point; Molasses % Rate; Bypass Crumbler; Maximum Feeder Speed; Maximum Steam Opening; Maximum Molasses Opening; Preset Feeder Speed; Preset Steam Position; Preset Molasses Opening; Choke Activation; Startup Choke Bypass Time; Mill Motor No Load Amperage; Feeder Speed At Low Surge; Steam Valve Open At Low Surge; Fines Cleanout; Feeder Speed At Fines Cleanout; Steam Valve Open At Fines Cleanout; Steam Cleanout Amperage.
 The Pelleting process screen shows a graphical representation of the Pelleting equipment.
-Equipment status is shown in real time and are color-coded.
-Green represents running/processing, orange is stand-by, blue is for an idle state, and red is for faulted.
-The Pelleting process screen has two process screens; one with the Pelleting equipment with primary destination bins; the second displays secondary bins where finish product is not commonly transferred to.
+Equipment status is shown in real-time and is color-coded.
+Green represents running/processing, orange is stand-by, blue is for an idle state, and red is for fault.
+The Pelleting process screen has two process screens; one with the Pelleting equipment with primary destination bins; and the second displays secondary bins where the finished product is not commonly transferred.